Skip to content

 Do you want to control your desktop computer using your phone?
 Learn how to access and manage your desktop via the Chrome Remote Desktop app.

-The Chrome Remote Desktop is a remote desktop package that can be used for sharing the screen and giving control of the computer or desktop for technical support.
 It can also control a computer with a mobile phone or another computing device.
 You can use a Google account for remote desktop access.

-Set up Chrome Remote Access on the Computer
+Step 1: Set up Chrome Remote Access

 First and foremost, you will have to set up Chrome Remote Access.
 It would be best to do so on the PC acting as a host; in other words, you would remotely control that.
+Here are the steps for setup:

 1. Head over to remotedesktop.google.com/access website via the Chrome browser.